Project Risk Management:

 - Work to reduce the negative effects or increase the beneficial effects.

-A robust risk management process is an important tool for project managers and should be implemented from the start of a project.
+Finally, a robust risk management process is an important tool for project managers and should be implemented from the start of a project.
 It allows us to identify and characterize risks for a more informed view of the project.
 It allows us to accommodate for the cost of risks early-on, and it guides decision-making throughout the life of the project.

 What 2020 has taught us about Risk Management